NAME AND NONPROFIT LEGAL STATUS

-The People’s Colloquium Inc.’s purpose is to provide community education in the arts and humanities to residents and visitors of the city of Portland, Oregon.
+The People’s Colloquium Inc.’s purpose is to provide support to organizers and communities that provide free education in the arts and humanities both in the city of Portland and electronically.

 The People’s Colloquium Inc. shall have the power to perform any and all lawful acts necessary to pursue its charitable and educational purpose.

 The People’s Colloquium Inc. shall not take any financial action not permitted by Section 501(c)(3) of the United States Internal Revenue Code, and shall not accept any charitable contributions not permitted by section 170(c)(2) of the Internal Revenue Code.